 How to Add Custom Buttons to the Toolbar in the Bold Reports JavaScript Report Viewer

 The Bold Reports JavaScript Report Viewer allows you to enhance its toolbar by adding custom buttons to trigger specific actions, such as sending emails.
-This article provides step-by-step instructions for adding custom buttons using the toolbarSettings
+This article provides step-by-step instructions for adding custom buttons using the toolbarSettings property.
+With this customization, users can share reports as PDF attachments directly from the toolbar in web applications.

-To achieve this, define buttons using the toolbarSettings.customItems
+To achieve this, define buttons using the toolbarSettings.customItems property with attributes like groupIndex, cssClass, and itemType, and handle their actions using the toolBarItemClick event.

 Steps to Add Custom Toolbar Buttons